tjarbo/discord-moodle-bot/README.md

 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/tjarbo/fmdb?color=0db7ed)
 ![Docker Pulls](https://img.shields.io/docker/pulls/tjarbo/fmdb?color=0db7ed)

+### Hey 👋

-The Moodle Notification Service is a web application, that notifies you about various activities on your Moodle Server.
+The Notification Service is a web application, that notifies you about various activities on your Moodle Server.
 Notifications can be send to **all your favorite messaging channels ❤️ like Matrix, Slack, MS Teams, etc.¹**.
 The current implementation includes:

-- Notifications of new files
+- Notifications about new files
-- Notifications of new assignments
+- Notifications about new assignments
-- Notifications of assignments due soon
+- Notifications about assignments due soon

-¹ Currently only Discord is supported, more are coming soon.
-If we are to slow for you, make a PR 😉

----
-## 📬 News from core team for version 2!
-Hey 👋

-Version 2 of the Moodle Notification Service (formerly "Fancy Moodle Discord Bot") is still under active development and testing.
-If you want to setup our own service, please checkout the version-1 branch and follow the instructions in [this wiki](https://docs.tjarbo.me/moodle-notification-service/1.0.0/home).
+Version 2 of the Notification Service (formerly "Fancy Moodle Discord Bot") is still under active development and testing.
+If you want to setup our own service, please checkout the `main` branch and follow the instructions in [this wiki](https://docs.tjarbo.me/moodle-notification-service/1.0.0/home).
 Overall the entire project is still under active development.
 That means it is very likely that **new major versions will break the backwards compatibility.** So make sure to read the change log before you start an upgrade.

 But what is new in version 2?
 After a long time we have successfully re-implemented the connector service to make it as easy as possible to add new services like Matrix, MS Teams or Webhooks.
 Our goal was to remove Discord as a dependency for authentication and instead use the lasted state-of-the-art technologies.
 Now the Moodle Notification Service uses [WebAuthn](https://docs.tjarbo.me/moodle-notification-service/2.0.0/advanced-guides/what-is-passwordless).
 But before we can publish a new release, it's time to test, measuring performance and to update [the wiki](https://docs.tjarbo.me/moodle-notification-service/2.0.0/home)